willstMSFT/microsoft-365-docs/microsoft-365/syntex/apply-a-model.md

 ## Apply the model to files and folder content already in the document library

 An applied model processes all files and folder content uploaded to the document library after it's applied.
-You can also do the following steps to run the model on files and folder content that already exist in the document library prior to the model being applied:
+You can also do the following steps to run the model on files and folder content that already exist in the document library prior to the model being applied.

+> [!NOTE]
+> You must have a Syntex subscription in order to see custom Syntex commands, such as **Classify & extract** or **Translate**, when you add a document library web part to a SharePoint site page.

+> [!NOTE]
+> When you add a document library web part to a SharePoint site page, you must have a Syntex subscription in order to see custom Syntex commands, such as **Classify & extract** or **Translate**.

+> [!NOTE]
+> You must have a Syntex subscription in order for the custom Syntex commands, such as **Classify & extract** or **Translate**, to display when you add a document library web part to a SharePoint site page.

+> [!NOTE]
+> When you add a document library web part to a SharePoint site page, you must have a Syntex subscription in order to display the custom Syntex commands, such as **Classify & extract** or **Translate**.

+> [!NOTE]
+> To display the custom Syntex commands, such as **Classify & extract** or **Translate**, you must have a Syntex subscription when you add a document library web part to a SharePoint site page.

 1. In your document library, select the files and folders that you want to be processed by your model.